 This Handbook is meant to reflect, rather than develop, University policy.
 It is presumed to be accurate in its statement of that policy, as it existed at Loyola Marymount University on the establishing date printed on the title page.
-An authoritative edition of the Faculty Handbook & Handbook Addenda will be published once a year, on the second Wednesday of July.
+An authoritative edition of the Faculty Handbook & Handbook Addenda is published once a year, on the second Wednesday of July.
 The authoritative copy of the handbook will be distributed to the University community.
 One authoritative bound copy will be placed in the University library special collections archive.
-Procedures for amendment of the Faculty Handbook appear in Section II.
-Procedures for amendment of the Handbook Addenda appear in Section III.